Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 Notes:

+- Why ParathreadClaimQueue in the code?
+(Naming change)
 - Vec of queued parathreads
 - `next_core_offset` determines the parathread core which will be pre-assigned the next claim to enter the queue